Skip to main content

 Organizational control of routing, roles, and responsibilities via teams

-Users as the Basis of Collaboration
+User as the Basis for Collaboration

 • which functions can be used